awais300/WP-Local-Setup/README.md

 # WP-Local-Setup
-This bash script will create a virtual host for your WordPress install.
+This bash script will create a virtual host for your WordPress install in Ubuntu Linux.
 It will download WordPress, add host entry and create the database as well.

 # Usage:
 If you want to create example.test you would run: